clarakraemer/Muddling-through-Berlin-s-sublet-shadow-prices/README.md

 ### Tasks that we plan to do for this step in the coming 2 weeks:
 - Clean the existing dataframe - one variable currently contains three of the information types we need and needs to be entangled (Gero)
-- Create a loop that repeats the code and adds new postings to the dataframe in an automated way - once per day/week (Clara)
+- Create a loop that repeats the code and adds new postings to the dataframe in an automated way - once per day/week (Clara, Golo)
-- Adapt/improve the filter to show only "real" room postings, excluding advertisements from Airbnb and weekly room offers (Golo)

 ## 2. Step (to follow): Comparing the apartment/room prices to a rent price indicator